cap-java/sdm/README.md

 **To use sdm plugin in the bookshop demoapp, create an element with an `Attachments` type.** Following the [best practice of separation of concerns](https://cap.cloud.sap/docs/guides/domain-modeling#separation-of-concerns), create a separate file _srv/attachment-extension.cds_ and paste the below content in it:

 ```
-using { sap.capire.incidents as my } from './schema';
-using { Attachments } from '@cap-js/sdm';
+using {my.bookshop.Books } from '../db/books';
+using {sap.attachments.Attachments, sap.attachments.StatusCode} from`com.sap.cds/sdm`;

-extend my.Incidents with { attachments: Composition of many Attachments }
+extend entity Books with {
+    attachments : Composition of many Attachments;
+}
 ```

 Create a SAP Document Management Integration Option [Service instance and key](https://help.sap.com/docs/document-management-service/sap-document-management-service/creating-service-instance-and-service-key).
 Using credentials from key [onboard a repository](https://help.sap.com/docs/document-management-service/sap-document-management-service/onboarding-repository).
 In mta.yaml, under properties of SERVER MODULE add the following.
 Currently only non versioned repositories are supported.